yui-tan/pyPromptChecker/docs/description.md

 The default value is **200**.
 - ### [Features] section
   - **"SubDirectoryDepth" option** (Integer)
-Sets how many levels of subdirectories are searched when a directory path is passed to the script.
+Sets how many levels of subdirectories are searched when a directory path is passed.
 The default value is **0**, meaning it will only search for files inside the specified directory.
-If large number is specified, the script may not function properly due to the large number of files.
+If set to large value, the script may not function properly due to the large number of files.
 The author has confirmed that it can manage up to 10,000 files somehow.
   - **"UsesNumberAsTabName" option** (Boolean)
 If set to True, the number is used instead of the filename as tab title.